Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/09-Networking/05-Pre-requisite-Network-Namespace.md

 ## Linux Bridge

 - Create a network namespace
+- To connect many namespaces together, we need a central bridge to connect them all together.

 ```
 $ ip netns add red

 $ ip netns add blue
 ```
-- To create a internal virtual bridge network, we add a new interface to the host
+- To create a internal virtual bridge network, we add a new interface to the host named `v-net-0`
 ```
 $ ip link add v-net-0 type bridge
 ```
-- Display in the host
+- Display in the host ( considered a new interface )
 ```
 $ ip link
 8: v-net-0: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN mode DEFAULT group default qlen 1000